muratk5n/thirdwave/en/README.md

 ---

-The Guardian: "[PM] has overruled [Chanc of Exch's] top appointment at the Treasury and handed the role to a veteran Treasury official"
+The Guardian: "[PM] has overruled [Chanc of Exch's] top appointment [of a high-profile outsider] at the Treasury and handed the role to a veteran Treasury official"

 ---